needle-mirror/com.unity.collections/Documentation~/allocator-rewindable.md

 ## Free all allocated memory of a rewindable allocator

 When you `Rewind` the rewindable allocator, it performs the following operations:

-- Invalidates and unregisters all the allocator handle's child allocators
+* Invalidates and unregisters all the allocator handle's child allocators
-- Invalidates all its child safety handles
+* Invalidates all its child safety handles

 The example method `FreeRewindableAllocator` shows how to Free all allocations from the rewindable allocator, with [`Rewind`](xref:Unity.Collections.RewindableAllocator.Rewind).

 [!code-cs[Free all allocations from the rewindable allocator](../Unity.Collections.Tests/AllocatorRewindableTests.cs#allocator-rewindable-free)]

 ## Dispose a rewindable allocator

 To dispose a rewindable allocator, you must do the following:

 * Dispose all the memory blocks of the rewindable allocator from `Allocator.Persistant`.
 * Unregister the allocator
 * Dispose the memory used to store the allocator

-The example below adds a method `DisposeRewindableAllocator` to show how to dispose a rewindable allocator using [`Dispose`](xref:Unity.Collections.AllocatorHelper`1.Dispose):
+The following example adds a method `DisposeRewindableAllocator`that disposes a rewindable allocator using [`Dispose`](xref:Unity.Collections.AllocatorHelper`1.Dispose):

 [!code-cs[Dispose a rewindable allocator](../Unity.Collections.Tests/AllocatorRewindableTests.cs#allocator-rewindable-dispose)]